ChanStacker/chanstacker.github.io/_posts/2022-03-04-linuxremotessh.markdown

 ---

 * Even though username/password (basic auth) can be used to remote on a linux box, the preferred way to remote is `SSH`.
-* The commands typed on a local shell session are route through a secure tunnel to the remote machine for execution.
+* The commands typed on a local shell session are routed through a secure tunnel to the remote machine for execution.
+* `ssh {user}@{host}` - is the key command that instructs your system that you want to open an encrypted Secure Shell Connection.

-## SSH authentication process
+## SSH authentication process using asymmetric encryption
 * The user must first generate a SSH key pair.
 * To add permission for the user on a linux machine, the public key of the user is added under `~/.ssh/authorized_keys`.
 * When user attempt to connect to remote, the `public key` is sent upon which remote checks if the `public key` is exist as an authorised key.